How to take QA call auditing to the next level

 The question was - How do customers react?
 We used Tethr’s AI analysis to see.

 That way, Tethr would catch every time it occurred in a conversation.
-Once we could identify which conversations it occurred in, we could then measure how it affected the customers’ experience.
+Once we could identify which conversations it occurred in, we could then measure how it affected the customer experience.

 We concluded this: The agents who were using the unusual phrases were trying, (and in some cases trying really hard), to meet a customers’ needs.

-These “over the top” conversations had above-average scores, but they also had higher incidence of the other agent behaviors that Tethr measures and encourages.
+These “over-the-top” conversations had above-average scores, but they also had higher incidences of the other agent behaviors that Tethr measures and encourages.

 These calls also had fewer behaviors that we discourage, including: